dhakajack/engarde/README.md

 # engarde
-English translation of Faute de servo
+English translation of Faute de servo.
+Note that this is the interpreter version of the game, which was developed as an intermediate step in converting the game to English.
+This version of the program was abandoned in favor of polishing the web-based version using Vorple extensions.
+This version works, but is now outdated relative to web-engarde.

 What is this?
 -------------